We're the UK's leading bowel cancer charity

 Time: 2-4.30pm

-We’ll be joined by our Chief Executive, Genevieve Edwards, for an update on the importance of late effects in colorectal cancer.
-Our panel of expert speakers will then provide an overview of the gaps in service provision, health economics and service models.
+We were joined by our Chief Executive, Genevieve Edwards, for an update on the importance of late effects in colorectal cancer.
+Our panel of expert speakers provided an overview of the gaps in service provision, health economics and service models.

 View the speakers